muratk3n/thirdwave/en/README.md

 ---

-With advance on two things mobile, it can skyrocket even more; 1) cheap, light storage of solar energy 2) easy recycling, destroying of bio waste.
+With advance on two things mobile, tiny / mobile living can skyrocket even more; 1) cheap, light storage of solar energy 2) easy recycling, destroying of bio waste.

 ---